zubeydesisman/programming-univbasics-nds-nds-to-insight-with-methods-seattle-web-102819/README.md

 Beginners are often staggered by the idea we just presented: that we can just code into existence things we wish we had.
 But ...
 Yes!
 We can!
 And we should!
-It's strange, many beginners understand _how_ to write methods but have an "Ah-hah!" moment when they realize that _we_ don't serve the methods, the methods serve _us_.
+It's strange, many beginners understand _how_ to write methods but have not yet had an "Ah-hah!" moment when they realize that _we_ don't serve the methods, the methods serve _us_.
+We hope some of you have been enlightened by reading that sentence!

 Let's create the method `total_snack_pieces_on_spinner`.
 It will take as
 arguments: